sirthegamercoder/Funker-Optimizer/README.md

 > [!CAUTION]
 > DO NOT ENTER A PERCENTAGE NUMBER OF MORE THAN 50 THIS HAS BEEN EXPLAINED IN `ReadMe.txt` on `art` folder

+14. Click on image file and save it
+> [!TIP]
+> If you are asked to replace it like massage `Do you want to replace it?` just click `Yes`

-14. Wait for a message to appear that reads `Resized image saved successfully:` and close the tool
+15. Wait for a message to appear that reads `Resized image saved successfully:` and close the tool
 > [!WARNING]
 > Conversely, after entering the percentage number, an error & warning message will appear that reads `Failed to save image:` or `No image loaded to resize.`